gtech-mulearn/Top-100-Coders/profile/rishikeshkv-1@mulearn.md

 #### Career Plan:

--I aspire to start a fulfilling career as a full-stack web developer.
+- I aspire to start a fulfilling career as a full-stack web developer.
 I'm enthusiastic about the prospect of working on amazing projects and contributing positively to them.